Dasuntharaka95/chess-game/README.md

 The chessboard is designed using HTML and CSS, providing a clean and visually pleasing interface.
 The board highlights valid moves when a player selects a piece.

+Players can easily move their pieces using the drag-and-drop functionality.
+Clicking and holding a piece with the mouse can be dragged to the desired square on the board.
+Upon release, the piece will be placed on the new square.